sstsimulator/sst-docs/docs/core/eli/document/sst_eli_document_params.md

 * **param_nameX** (string) The name of the parameter.
 * **description** (string) Description of the parameter.
 This value is displayed when sst-info is run at the command line.
-* **default_value** (string) Optional, a default value that the object assigns the parameter if the parameter is not given in the SST configuration file.
-If a parameter is required, make this NULL or omit it.
+* **default_value** (string) Optional, a default value to communicate to the user what will happen if they do not pass a value for the component.
+If a parameter is required, make this NULL or omit it. **Note:** this is informational only; defaults must be set in code by the component author.

 :::info
 `param_nameX` must follow SST's [element naming conventions](../../../guides/dev/naming).